 6 Summary of Studies Results

-The results of the analysis in this draft Report show that based on the operational scenarios and assumptions, the radiolocation systems with updated parameters operating in the 15.4-17.3 GHz band is compatible with the ARNS system, RAS systems, and FSS systems if the separation distances identified in this report are maintained.
+The results of the analysis in this Report show that based on the operational scenarios and assumptions, the radiolocation systems with updated parameters operating in the 15.4-17.3 GHz band is compatible with the RAS systems and FSS systems.
+For ARNS systems, if the separation distances identified in this report is maintained by the radiolocation system, then the protection criteria is not exceeded and sharing is feasible.